 Keyna Wilkins is a published composer, pianist and flautist based in Sydney.
-With international classical training, she has branched into live theatre, jazz, flamenco and free improvisation.
-Exploratory, open-minded and globally inspired, her music creates a unique hybrid of sound worlds.
+With international classical training at Bristol Uni and Bath Spa Uni (UK), Hildershim Uni (Germany) and postgraduate composition at Sydney Conservatorium, she has branched into experimental live theatre, jazz, flamenco fusion and free improvisation.
+At once spiritual and intuitive, Keyna's music weaves a tapestry of unique tonal patterns and rhythms creating an enduring and original musical voice that is a hybrid of her sonic experiences.
 Eight of her compositions have been published by the Australian music publisher, Wirripang.

 "Wilkins, on flute, proved herself an unassuming but surpassing soloist of the most original, virtuosic proportions."
-Lloyd Bradford Skye, Skye on Stage (Alin and Melike show)
+Skye on Stage (Alin and Melike show)

 "Keyna Wilkins plays both flute and piano... and infuses the music with a pleasant breeziness."
 John Shand, Sydney Morning Herald (Peña Flamenca show)